Indiana DUI Attorney

-Getting pulled over is stressful for most people.
 Talking to the police, when you don’t know much about the law or your rights, is often uncomfortable.
-But if the officer determines you are driving under the influence (DUI), suddenly you are arrested and are more vulnerable than ever.
-You’re probably embarrassed, dreading having to tell your family and friends, wondering if you’re facing jail time – and knowing that a criminal conviction means a permanent mark on your record.
+But if the officer determines you are driving under the influence (DUI) in Indiana, suddenly you are arrested and are more vulnerable than ever.
+You’re probably embarrassed, dreading having to tell your family and friends, wondering whether you’ll be facing jail time – and knowing that a criminal conviction means a permanent mark on your record.

-Also known as operating while intoxicated (OWI), a drunk driving charge can happen surprisingly easily.
-You can be pulled over for something as minor as not using turn signals to change lanes or for having a broken tail light.
-If you have had an alcoholic beverage or two, the situation can evolve into an arrest for suspicion of being impaired.
+A drunk driving charge in Indiana — also known as operating while intoxicated (OWI) — can happen surprisingly easily.
+You can be pulled over for something as minor as not using turn signals to change lanes, not coming to a full stop at a stop sign, or having a broken tail light.
+If, after pulling you over, a police officer suspects you’ve had an alcoholic beverage or two, the situation can escalate into an arrest for suspicion of being impaired.